Kelly Curtis

 Early life

-Kelly Curtis was born on June 17, 1956 in Santa Monica, California, the oldest child of actors Tony Curtis and Janet Leigh.
-Her younger sister is actress Jamie Lee Curtis.
-Her paternal grandparents were Hungarian-Jewish immigrants[3] and two of her maternal great-grandparents were Danish.[4]
-The rest of her mother’s ancestry is German and Scots-Irish.
-She has four half-siblings, from her father's remarriages, Alexandra Curtis; Allegra Curtis; Nicholas Curtis, who died of a drug overdose;[5] and Benjamin Curtis.[citation needed]
+Kelly Lee Curtis was born on June 17, 1956, in Santa Monica, California, the eldest child of actors Tony Curtis and Janet Leigh.[2]
+She was the older sister of actress Jamie Lee Curtis.
+Her paternal grandparents were Hungarian-Jewish immigrants,[3] and two of her maternal great-grandparents were Danish.[4]
+The rest of her mother's ancestry was German and Scots-Irish.
+She had four half-siblings from her father's later marriages: Alexandra Curtis, Allegra Curtis, Nicholas Curtis (who died of a drug overdose), and Benjamin Curtis.[5]

-Curtis' first appearance on the silver screen was as a young girl in the United Artists action/adventure The Vikings (1958) starring her parents.
-Her parents divorced in 1962, and her mother later married Robert Brandt.[citation needed]
+Curtis made her first appearance on film as a young girl in the United Artists action-adventure The Vikings (1958), which starred her parents.
+Her parents divorced in 1962, and her mother later married Robert Brandt.[6]

-In 1978, she graduated from Skidmore College in Saratoga Springs, New York with a degree in business.
-She worked briefly as a stockbroker.[1]
+In 1978, she graduated from Skidmore College in Saratoga Springs, New York, with a degree in business, and worked briefly as a stockbroker.[1]

 Career